Undivided Resources

 Self-Determination Program funding cut

-Many advocacy organizations, such as Disability Voices United and Disability Rights California, have voiced concerns about the budget’s plan to reduce Self-Determination Program funding by $45 million.
+The 2025 Budget Bill contained a reduction in planned funding for the Self-Determination Program funding by $45 million.
 This is equivalent to a cut of 12% in each participant’s current budget, according to Disability Voices United.
-However, the trailer bill language does not explain the plan to cut SDP costs, other than the expected growth in new participants is not manifesting itself.
+However, the budget and the trailer bills do not explain the plan to cut SDP costs, other than the expected growth in new participants is not manifesting itself.
+There are no current proposals that change the way that your individual budget should be determined or what SDP can cover.

 What parents need to know: Regional Centers have not been asked to cut everyone’s individual SDP budget.
 As your child grows, their needs change, and the budget should change with them.
 However, expect the possibility for Regional Centers to cut any unused budget, review large cost items, and seek to lower costs by looking for generic services (services from other providers such as health insurance, the school district, or non-profits).